af83/oauth2_client_node/README.md

       - client_id: the client id as registered by this OAuth2 server.
       - client_secret: shared secret between client and this OAuth2 server.

-  - options: optional, hash containing:
+    - options: optional, hash associating OAuth2 server ids (ex: "facebook.com") with hash containing some options specific to the server.
+      Not all servers have to be listed here, neither all options.
+      Possible options:
       - valid_grant: a function which will replace the default one to check the grant is ok.
 You might want to use this shortcut if you have a faster way of checking than requesting the OAuth2 server with an HTTP request.
       - treat_access_token: a function which will replace the default one to do something with the access token.
 You will tipically use that function to set some info in session.
       - transform_token_response: a function which will replace the default one to obtain a hash containing the access_token from the OAuth2 server reply.
 This method should be provided if the OAuth2 server we are requesting does not return JSON encoded data.

 Once set and plug, the oauth2_client middleware will catch and answer requests aimed at the oauth2 client (login, logout and process_login endpoints).